site logo

 References & notes

-Basic information from Child1, who says he was born in Claremont.
-Further details from family genealogists and his gravesite on Findagrave.
-The quote above from Barnes2.
+His service from Child,1 who says he was born in Claremont.
+The quotes above from Barnes.2 Personal details from family genealogists and the US Census of 1860-1900.
+His gravesite is on Findagrave.

 Birth